15 Ways To Fix Broken Nails

 9. Nail Tips

 If a significant portion of the nail is broken, applying a false nail tip can help restore the length and shape.
-Trim the tip to fit, apply nail glue, and secure it onto the broken nail.
+You will need to use nail glue for these ones.

 11. Nail Dip Powder